47 Tuc in Rubin Data Preview 1: Exploring Early LSST Data and Science Potential: Introduction

 On the sky, 47 Tuc sits in front of the western extension of the Small Magellanic Cloud (SMC).
 A concentration of stars situated $\sim$15$\arcmin$ from the center of 47 Tuc was first reported by \citet{Bellazini2005} and surmised to be a background star cluster (Bologna A) and later confirmed to be an SMC cluster \citep{Bellazzini2019}.
 47 Tuc itself has a highly concentrated core (Shapley class III), with claims that it contains an intermediate mass black hole \citep{DellaCroce_2024}.
 By contrast, it also exhibits an extended periphery of stars: e.g. \citet{Piatti_2017} has claimed to find stars out to 5.5 times the tidal radius of $\sim42\arcmin$, that indicate a halo like structure as seen in NGC~1851 \citep{Olszewski_2009}.
-There is a radial gradient in the stellar population \citep{Li_2014}, involving metallicities, helium abundance, and mass segregation.
+There is a radial gradient in the stellar population \citep[e.g.,][]{Li_2014}, involving metallicities, helium abundance, and mass segregation.
 These characteristics collectively feed the speculation that like $\omega$~Cen and M54, 47~Tuc is the surviving central remnant from a dwarf galaxy merger.

-The complete 6-dimensional phase-space characterization of this globular cluster from Gaia provides details for good dynamical models of its motion through the Galaxy.
-If we are to use 47~Tuc as a laboratory for studying the detailed processes of its interactions within the Galactic field, it is necessary to trace the stars out as far as possible, but where stars belonging or originating in 47 Tuc must be tagged as distinct from the background of the SMC background stars; those from the ambient ``stellar field'' of the Galaxy through which 47~Tuc is passing; as well as the stars that may have been tidally stripped earlier from a possible dwarf galaxy progenitor of 47~Tuc.
-This study is an early look at real data from the Rubin Observatory systems which can inform us of the strengths and limitations of the data, as well as the state of our currently available methodology for attaining the required precision and accuracy in photometry and proper motions for disambiguating the stellar population components.
+The addition of proper motions from Gaia for 47 Tuc completes the 6-dimensional phase space characterization of this cluster, providing the observational prerequisites for good dynamical models of its motion through the Galaxy \citep[e.g.,][]{Katz2023}.
+LSST will build on this foundation by delivering deeper, wider, and more time-resolved imaging, extending precise photometry and proper motions to far fainter magnitudes than Gaia can reach \citep{Ivezic2019}, improving constraints on the cluster's internal and orbital kinematics.
+Such data are also essential for tracing 47 Tuc's stellar populations to the largest possible radii and for cleanly separating its members from multiple sources of contamination: background stars from the SMC, ambient ``stellar field'' of the Galaxy through which 47~Tuc is passing, and any debris potentially stripped from a possible dwarf galaxy progenitor of 47 Tuc.
+DP1 provides an early look at real data from the Rubin Observatory systems which can inform us of the strengths and limitations of the data, as well as the state of our currently available methodology for attaining the required precision and accuracy in photometry and proper motions for disambiguating the stellar population components.